catflight/CRAccessoryKit-SDK/README.md

 	- (IBAction)redo:(id)sender
 	- (IBAction)redo:(id)sender forEvent:(id)alwaysNil

+### Palm Rejection
+The SDK comes with automatic palm rejection feature, turned on (default) with [CRAccessoryManager automaticallyRejectsPalmWhileDrawing] property set to TRUE.
+It is generic and universal mechanism, preventing any touches (not drawings) when stylus tip activity detected.
+Applications could decide to use or not to uses this mechanism in favour of their own palm rejection.
+It is also possible to leave some controls (e.g. buttons, palletes and so) touchable even within active drawing phase.
+To achieve this application should register these controls in exclusion list with [CRAccessoryManager addExclusionView:] method.

 ### Statistics and monitoring
 CRAccessory class instance corresponds to physically connected accessory.
 You could iterate over these objects via `[CRAccessoryManager sharedManager].connectedAccessories` property.